dapperfu/Python-Simulink/README.md

 3. Testing can be distributed to machines without Matlab/Simulink licenses.

+4. There are more and more Python developers.
+Being able to hand off a Simulink Library for further use there is a good feature.

 ## Use cases

 1. Use Python and it's ecosystem to run complex Simulink models.
 2. Use Python & `pytest` to run Model-in-the-Loop (MIL) tests on Simulink subsystems.
 3. Give Simulink algorithms to developers without Matlab/Simulink licenses to use.
+4. Use GitHub/GitLab actions and Python to automate testing in the cloud.
-4. Start a programming language war at your company.
+5. Start a programming language war at your company.

 ##  Disclaimer